DeSantis asks federal judge to let him avoid deposition in Warren suspension case - NewsBreak

 “[DeSantis] will assert the apex doctrine and executive/deliberative process privileges in response to any attempt to compel [DeSantis’] testimony,” September court filings stated.
 “However, [DeSantis] would be willing to produce a designated representative consistent with Federal Rules of Civil Procedure Rule 30(b)(6).”

 The Florida Bar says the doctrine’s concept is that officials may not be forced to be deposed unless they are the only people “uniquely able to provide relevant information that cannot be obtained from other sources.”
 The Florida Supreme Court adopted such legal precedent in 2019’s Suzuki Motor Corporation v.
-Winckler decision.Father charged with murder, allegedly shot son multiple times: Mobile Police
+Winckler decision.State attorney seeks death penalty for 2 Tampa cold case suspects

 The motion for a protective order, filed Oct.
 20 by DeSantis’ representation, follows this initial plan.
 The attorneys for DeSantis compared having the governor testify to having President Joe Biden be ordered to testify in a similar situation.